 Americans are very generous and charitable in general.
 We're also known to procrastinate.
-Combine this with the holiday season and and opportunity for a tax deduction- the month of December becomes a perfect storm for massive giving.
+Combine this with the holiday season and the opportunity for a tax deduction- December becomes a perfect storm for massive giving.

 Donating through a payroll deduction